kylevalentine92/Project-Management-System/README.md

 ### The project needs to be able to do:
 * Create new projects and update information of the project.
-* Finalize the project which creates an invoice for the customer and writes the results of the project into a textfile.
+* Finalize the project which creates an invoice for the customer..
 * Able to assign employees(contracters and architects) to the project.
 * Create and store the information about the customer.
 * Pull information in list form of all current projects running.